Azure/aks-rdma-infiniband/website/docs/getting-started/02-prerequisites.md

   --os-sku Ubuntu
 ```

-To create a nodepool without GPU Driver installation, use the following command:
+To create a GPU nodepool **without** GPU Driver installation, use the following command (see below section for more details):

 ```bash
 az aks nodepool add \